botingw/langgraph-dev-navigator/memory/docs/remote_client/README.md

 }
 ```
 - Copilot note: **ASK mode cannot access MCP**; use PLAN mode (or equivalent) when you need MCP tools.
+- Connection tip: Copilot PLAN mode may take several minutes (sometimes ~7 mins) to connect to the hosted MCP server, especially because the server is a serverless deployment that may cold-start.
+Prompt the AI to run a simple MCP tool (e.g., `get_available_sources`) to confirm the connection once it comes up.

 ### Other MCP-capable editors (Cursor/Windsurf/etc.)
 - Add a server entry pointing to `{deployed-remote-http-mcp-server-url}` with `type/http` (or your editor’s MCP schema).